-Grief is felt by a large percentage of children: An estimated 1 out of 15 children in the U.S. will experience the death of a parent or sibling before they reach the age of 18.
-Over 4.8 million youth are bereaved, and the number more than doubles by age 25, to 12.7 million.
+Grief is felt by a large percentage of children: An estimated 1 in 14 children in the U.S. will experience the death of a parent or sibling before they reach the age of 18.
+Over 5.2 million youth will become bereaved, and that number more than doubles by age 25 to 13.2 million.
 All too often, children are forgotten grievers.
 Some feel they are not old enough to feel loss.
 But if a person is old enough to love, then that person is also old enough to mourn and to grieve.

 Since 2000, our Buddy’s Place childhood bereavement program has offered family-based support groups to children and teens ages 4-18 and their families who are grieving the death of someone significant in their lives.
 We are committed to providing a safe, accepting, and supportive environment where each family can come and express their grief and connect with others in a group setting.
 There is no charge to attend the programs offered by Buddy’s Place.
 Services include: